Sumeet-Raina/HappyChappy/README.md

 I want to be able to login

 As a user
-So that I can monitor my moods
-I want to be able to create a new record when I login
+I want bot to ask me about my mood and show me mood options

 As a user
 when I login